 TECHNICAL LEVEL S OF SERVICE Operations Comply with health and quality regulations Results of regular testing.
 100% of effluent discharge samples comply with the EPA licence conditions.
 See results below (in Maintenance) Capacity to treat sufficient quantities to service future customer demand.
 Capacity of Uralla WWTP.
 WWTP has a design capacity of 4000 EP.
 Annual flow 131 ML Peak day 827 kL.
-Peak week 4.2 ML Economic efficiency Operating cost per property Operating cost to be below the median for similar size LWUs (i.e. 200 to 1500 properties). \$530 compared to statewide median of \$560.
-Skilled operators Level of qualification Sewer operator and back up operator have Level III training in plant operation.
+Peak week 4.2 ML Economic efficiency Operating cost per property Operating cost to be below the median for similar size LWUs (i.e. 200 to 1500 properties). \$450 compared to statewide median of \$540.
+TO BE UPDATED Skilled operators Level of qualification Sewer operator and back up operator have Level III training in plant operation.
 Staff have Level II or Level III accreditation.
 Accessibility Provide access to a sewerage system for residents in Uralla and Bundarra with rates applied fairly.
 User-pay system continued Report to Council on the annual discharge per connection.
 Currently complies.
-Maintenance Ref document UI/21/1912 Provide regular sampling of discharge.
-BOD5 TSS TOG pH NH3-N TN TP FC 100 % complying 100% complying 100% complying 100% complying 95% complying 100% complying 100% complying 100% complying Renewal Replacement of pipe networks, and electrical/mechanic al components of waste water treatment plant (WWTP) and pump stations as necessary.
+Maintenance Ref document t UI/21/1912 Provide regular sampling of discharge.
+BOD5 TSS TOG pH NH3-N TN TP FC 100 % complying 100% complying 100% complying 100% complying 95% complying 100% complying 100% complying Renewal Replacement of pipe networks, and electrical/mechanic al components of waste water treatment plant (WWTP) and pump stations as necessary.
 Frequency of mains renewal or relining <100 years.
 Identified WWTP and pump station renewal works are completed.
 Main relining is scheduled according to age and condition.
 All programmed mains replacement and upgrade works are completed in the program year.
 Mains relining depends on funding availability and is less than sustainable.
-Upgrade/New mechanical and elect iled replacement of critical rical components and the ns, there are no new capital next 10 years.
+Upgrade/New Except for the scheduled replacement of critical mechanical and electrical components and the relining of sewer mains, there are no new capital works planned in the next 10 years.